starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 - openSUSE Leap
 - Manjaro

+{: .caution-title }
+> LTS Distros
+>
-We do not recommend 👎 LTS distros. *LTS releases and out of date distros will likely require extra knowledge and effort to get Star Citizen running.* Note that LTS ≠ stable in the traditional sense.
+> LTS releases and out of date distros will likely require extra knowledge and effort to get Star Citizen running.
+Note that LTS ≠ stable in the traditional sense.
 LTS distros typically lock their packages to specific major versions which then only receive security updates.
 This is great for servers but problematic for gaming where new drivers, features, and fixes are important.

+{: .caution-title }
+> Gaming Distros
+>
-We do not recommend 👎 most gaming-focused distributions as many of our Penguins have had issues getting Star Citizen to run.
+> We do not recommend most gaming-focused distributions as many of our Penguins have had issues getting Star Citizen to run.
 They generally have only an individual or a very small team backing them and, at least where Star Citizen is concerned, don't offer much benefit beyond our recommended distros for most Penguins.

-{: .note-title }
-> Note on Immutable Distros (ie. Bazzite)
->
-> Some immutable distros such as Bazzite come pre-configured with packages that can make it easier to get up and running (nVidia drivers).
-While initial setup may be much simpler, they generally limit your ability to tweak and customize the way the system operates.
-Installing software that isn't already packaged for the OS can also be challenging.
-A distro like Bazzite can be a good choice for Penguins who don't need to tweak things beyond the default install, but be aware of its limitations.

 ## Recommended Runners